fbdo/site/content/posts/belonging-clues.md

 # Don't forget the belonging clues

+A reminder to myself, from the book [Culture Code](https://www.goodreads.com/book/show/33517721-the-culture-code), a book I can recommend:

-- Posture ans expressions are important
+- Posture and expressions are important
 - Avoid interruptions
 - Spotlight your weakness (I can be wrong here)
 - Embrace the message (hug the messager)